fingerprintjs/fingerprintjs/docs/api.md

 [Run this code](https://stackblitz.com/edit/fpjs-3-npm?file=index.js&devtoolsheight=100)

 When you run FingerprintJS installed with NPM or Yarn, the library sends an AJAX request to a FingerprintJS server to collect usage statistics.
+The request is sent at most once a week from one browser instance (if the browser cache is not cleared).
 A request includes the following information:

 - The library version
 - The HTTP headers that the client sends, including the origin and the referrer of the page where the library runs